MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/background-services.md

 <!-- ====================================================================== -->
 ## Push Messages

-To display a push notification to a user, a **service worker** must first use the [Push Message API](https://developer.mozilla.org/docs/Web/API/Push_API) to receive data from a server.
+To display a push notification to a user, the **service worker** of a Progressive Web App must first use the [Push Message API](https://developer.mozilla.org/docs/Web/API/Push_API) to receive data from a server.
 When the service worker is ready to display the notification, it uses the [Notifications API](https://developer.mozilla.org/docs/Web/API/Notifications_API).
 To log Push Messages for 3 days, even when DevTools isn't open:

 1. Open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).
 DevTools opens.